awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-product-details.md

 **Training**
 Tailored workshops, programs, and educational tools provided by experts to help the customer employees learn best practices\.
 + **Keywords for search results** – Provide up to three keywords that buyers might use to search for your product\.
 You can list keywords in a comma\-separated list, up to 250 characters\.
-+ **Associated products** – Include at least one public product from AWS Marketplace that your service either works with or supports\.
++ **Associated products** – *optional* – Include at least one public product from AWS Marketplace that your service either works with or supports\.
 AWS Marketplace uses these products as input when selecting products to show on your product's details page or in **Related products** for those products\.

 ## Additional resources<a name="proserv-additional-resources"></a>